tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 The framework has an abstract concept of Information Elements.
 To frame tests on Darwin Core terms in a usable way, we list specific Darwin Core terms as the information elements in each test.

 Formally, in the Data Quality Needs level, the framework starts with a Use Case, a framing of some use to which data may be put.
 Use cases are related to the formal description of data quality needs through policies and contexts.
 Contexts (ContextualizedCriterion, ContextualizedDimension, ContextualizedEnhancement, ContextualizedIssue) relate the specification of a need, such as a Validation, to the information elements that need to be examined, and to the resource type that is operated on.
 Each of the tests described in this standard has a formal specification that includes each of these elements.
-A Use Case includes a set of policies, policies relate the use case to contexts, contexts link information elements to needs and to resource types, a need specify what properties data must have to have quality.
+A Use Case includes a set of policies, policies relate the use case to contexts, contexts link information elements to needs and to resource types, a need specifies what properties data must have to have quality.

 The framework expects that Quality Assurance is provided for through specification of a set of Measures defined to operate on a MultiRecord, and which specify a Response.result of COMPLETE or NOT_COMPLETE.
 A MultiRecord Measure may specify that it is COMPLETE if all instances of a SingleRecord Validation are COMPLIANT.